Akutchi/French-Nomaian/README.md

 - evanfields : I will keep the way of creating the spiral and the "3-way" method of the GlyphGrid for organizing information.

 Lesson for me :
-- Start your project with a simple example - a model of sorts - whenever possible.
+- Most important of all, start your project with a simple example - a model of sorts - whenever possible.
 Here, I could have started with the model (the draw_fibionnaci_spiral function), so that I could know what to implement next in a more complex environement.

 - Also, as one of my partner once said - was she quoting from someone ?
 I don't remember that much - "Everything's first day is terrible".
 Refactor only when